Dupont Circle: Traffic circle

 The neighborhood is centered around the traffic circle, which is divided between two counterclockwise roads.
 The outer road serves all the intersecting streets, while access to the inner road is limited to through traffic on Massachusetts Avenue.
 Connecticut Avenue passes under the circle via a tunnel; vehicles on Connecticut Avenue can access the circle via service roads that branch from Connecticut near N Street and R Street.

 The park within the circle is maintained by the National Park Service.
 The central fountain designed by Daniel Chester French provides seating, and long, curved benches around the central area were installed in 1964.
 The park within the circle is a gathering place for those wishing to play chess on the permanent stone chessboards.
-Tom Murphy, a homeless championship chess player, is a resident.
+Tom Murphy, a homeless championship chess player, was a resident.
 The park has also been the location of political rallies, such as those supporting gay rights and those protesting the 2003 invasion of Iraq, the World Bank, and the International Monetary Fund.

 In 1999, Thelma Billy was arrested handing out Thanksgiving dinner to the homeless.

 In 2009, a tug of war was sponsored by the Washington Project for the Arts.

 In 2014, the city proposed to turn an 850 sqft concrete sidewalk on the south side of the traffic circle into a "kinetic park".
 Previously occupied by bike lockers, the parklet was repaved with 100 PaveGen pavers, which generate electricity when people walk on them.
 Designers ZGF Architects said the project would rebuild the sidewalk and curbs and add seven granite benches, six bollard bicycle racks, and two flower beds.
 The pavers were expected to "generate 456.25 kilowatts of energy[sic] annually", according to Washington Business Journal, and power lights under each bench.
 The $300,000 project opened in November 2016.